friendlyfiregame/friendlyfiregame/README.md

 ### Publishing the game

-The game will be automatically be published on every push to the `master` branch by a Github workflow.
+The game will be automatically published on every push to the `master` branch by a Github workflow.